The Attic (1980 film): Plot

-Louise is a depressed, alcoholic spinster who works as a head librarian in Wichita, Kansas.
+Louise Elmore is a depressed, alcoholic spinster who works as a head librarian in Wichita, Kansas.
 Since her fiancé, Robert, disappeared the day before their wedding nineteen years ago, Louise has devoted herself to caring for her infirm, abusive father Wendell, who is confined to a wheelchair.
 After suffering a nervous breakdown and starting a fire inside the library, Louise resigns from her position, and begins training her younger incoming replacement, Emily Perkins.
 Following the fire, Louise attempted suicide by slashing her wrists, but survived.
 Louise and Emily quickly become friends, and Emily shows empathy toward Louise.
 At home, Louise continually has fantasies about taking revenge against her father, sometimes going so far as murdering him.

 One night, Louise goes to the movie theater alone, where she meets Richard, a sailor.
 After the movie, Louise returns to his hotel with him, and the two have sex.
 The next day, Louise and Emily spend the morning shopping together.
 After noticing that Louise expresses affection for a chimpanzee in a pet store window, Emily covertly goes into the store and purchases the animal as a gift.
 Louise brings the chimpanzee home much to Wendell's reluctance, and names him Dickie.
 Emily confides in Louise about her boyfriend, who recently relocated to California, and who wants her to join him there; Emily is reluctant to leave Kansas, but Louise insists that she should, citing the state of her own life as evidence.